A genogram template is a tool that enables you to visually present data about someone’s family.

 - Overview of family relationships.

 The layout of the familiar structure is the initial phase and also the most important.
 It serves as an axis for the whole genogram template.
-At this stage, it is necessary to define the biological and legal links existing between the different members of the family.
+At this stage, it is necessary to define the biological and relational links between the family members.
 There is a set of predefined symbols to represent these links graphically.

 In the register of family information, the following information is entered: